w3f/Grants-Program/applications/blockops_parachain_node_deployment.md

 ## Project Overview :page_facing_up:
 Blockops Network is a web3 infrastructure startup with a mission to democratize blockchain node infrastructure making it extremely easy for anyone to build decentralized applications in the Polkadot Ecosystem.

-Our application seeks to fund the running costs of developing a parachain one-click deployment mechanism that simplifies the process of building on Polkadot and setting up parachains
+Our proposal includes the introduction of a one-click setup feature for bootstrapping parachains and a build-as-a-service platform for Substrate developers, significantly enhancing the efficiency and reliability of the development process within the Polkadot ecosystem.

 ### Overview